Responsibilities of the Faculty Member

 Teaching and Research Assignments for Full-Time Faculty

 As regards full-time faculty members, long-standing University policy normally limits regular teaching assignments to the usual fall and spring terms (approximately early September to mid-May) or equivalent.
-In the School of Medicine and the College of Dentistry, including the College of Nursing, regular teaching and research assignments are September through August.
+In the Robert I. Grossman School of Medicine, the Long Island School of Medicine, the College of Dentistry, and the Rory Meyers College of Nursing, regular teaching and research assignments are September through August.

-Full-time faculty may accept teaching, research or other employment during the summer month(s) when they do not have regular teaching assignments, either at NYU or at another academic institution, or from another employer, or in NYU’s January Term Session, provided such additional undertakings do not unduly interfere with the teacher’s efficiency and serviceability to the department.
-In addition, with permission of the Dean or Chair, full-time faculty may be released from some teaching responsibilities during the academic year in order to conduct research.
+Full-time faculty may accept teaching, research or other employment either during the summer month(s) when they do not have regular teaching assignments, either at NYU or at another academic institution or another employer, and/or in NYU’s January Term Session, provided such additional undertakings do not unduly interfere with the faculty member’s efficiency and serviceability to the department and that they comply with the University’s Policy on Academic Conflict of Interest and Conflict of Commitment.
+In addition, with permission of the dean or chair, full-time faculty may be released from some teaching responsibilities during the academic year in order to conduct research or carry out administrative assignments.
 Assignments at NYU outside of the regular teaching obligations normally are made only as the result of a specific agreement with an individual faculty member.

-Full-time teaching loads are determined administratively under guidelines approved by the Office of the Provost for a particular school or department.
-No additional compensation by reason of teaching overload may be paid to a full-time faculty member during the period of a regular teaching assignment, except in emergency circumstances duly approved in advance by the Office of the Provost.
-As an exception, teaching in the School of Professional Studies by a faculty member based outside of that school for additional compensation to the extent of one course per semester (in addition to a faculty member’s regular assignment) will be permitted with the approval of the dean of the school in which the teacher’s principal services are rendered, but such arrangements are subject to review and renewed approval from year to year.
-Exceptions for additional compensation by reason of teaching overload also may be made for teaching in the Gallatin School of Individualized Study by a faculty member based outside of that school and in experimental programs.
-Exceptions for additional compensation also may be made for teaching at the portal campuses of NYU Abu Dhabi and NYU Shanghai by a faculty member based outside the applicable campus.
+Full-time teaching loads are determined administratively under guidelines approved by the Provost and the dean of the academic unit in consultation.
+No additional compensation by reason of teaching overload may be paid to a full-time faculty member during the period of a regular teaching assignment, except in emergency circumstances duly approved in advance by the dean of the school and the Office of the Provost.
+As an exception, teaching in the School of Professional Studies by a faculty member based outside of that school for additional compensation to the extent of one course per semester (in addition to a faculty member’s regular assignment) will be permitted with the approval of the dean of the school in which the faculty member’s principal services are rendered, but such arrangements are subject to review and renewed approval from year to year.
+Exceptions for additional compensation by reason of teaching overload also may be made for teaching and advising in the Gallatin School of Individualized Study by a faculty member based outside of that school, and, in experimental programs.
+Exceptions for additional compensation also may be made for teaching at NYU Abu Dhabi and NYU Shanghai by a faculty member based outside the applicable campus.

 Meeting Classes